OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:3

-So they sent word and summoned him.
-When Jeroboam and all Israel came, they spoke to Rehoboam, saying,
+They sent for him, and when Jeroboam and all Israel arrived, they addressed Rehoboam, saying,

 ---